broadinstitute/cromwell/README.md

 ### Capabilities and roadmap

-Many users today run their WDL workflows in [Terra](https://app.terra.bio/), a managed cloud bioinformatics platform with built-in WDL support provided by Cromwell.
-See [here](https://support.terra.bio/hc/en-us/articles/360036379771-Get-started-running-workflows) for a quick-start guide.
+Many users today run their WDL workflows in [Terra](https://support.terra.bio/hc/en-us/articles/360036379771-Get-started-running-workflows) or [Manifold](https://www.manifold.ai/contact).
+Both are managed bioinformatics platforms with built-in Cromwell support.

 Users with specialized needs who wish to install and maintain their own Cromwell instances can [download](https://github.com/broadinstitute/cromwell/releases) a JAR or Docker image.
-The development team accepts reproducible bug reports from self-managed instances, but cannot feasibly provide direct support.
+The development team accepts reproducible bug reports from self-managed instances, but cannot provide direct support.

-[Cromwell's backends](https://cromwell.readthedocs.io/en/stable/backends/Backends/) receive development resources proportional to user demand.
-The team is actively developing for Google Cloud and Microsoft Azure (see [Cromwell on Azure](https://github.com/microsoft/CromwellOnAzure)).
-Maintenance of other backends is primarily community-based.
+Cromwell uses [modular backends](https://cromwell.readthedocs.io/en/stable/backends/Backends/) to support different cloud vendors.
+The team is currently developing for AWS Batch and GCP Batch.
+Maintenance of other backends is community-based.

 Cromwell [supports](https://cromwell.readthedocs.io/en/stable/LanguageSupport/) the WDL workflow language.
 Cromwell version 80 and above no longer support CWL.

-CWL will be re-introduced at a later date in the [Terra platform](https://terra.bio/), using a solution other than Cromwell.
-See the blog post ["Terra’s roadmap to supporting more workflow languages"](https://terra.bio/terras-roadmap-to-supporting-more-workflow-languages/) for details.

 ### Security reports